jahopp23/jellycat-plp-app/README.md

 These changes build on the existing architecture.
 The current implementation is intentionally a readable baseline that demonstrates how the PLP is structured, how variant data is shaped, and how HTTP caching is applied on top of mock.shop fetches.

+## Demo Scenarios (Intentional Edge Cases)

+To make variant handling and availability states explicit in the UI, a few products are intentionally configured to demonstrate edge cases:

+The Men’s Crewneck product includes a variant that is unavailable.
+Selecting this option surfaces the “This option is not available” state in the UI and demonstrates how disabled variants are handled at the list and interaction level.

+The Canvas Sneakers product is used to represent a pre-launch state.
+It is rendered as “Coming soon,” with interactions disabled, to demonstrate how products can be shown before go-live while remaining cacheable and safe under traffic.

+These scenarios are intentionally introduced for the assessment so that sold-out variants, disabled selections, and pre-launch behavior are visible and testable without relying on live inventory change

 ## Summary